Beliavsky/Fortran-code-on-GitHub/README.md

 [NASA Ames Legacy Mars Global Climate Model](https://github.com/nasa/legacy-mars-global-climate-model): uses a modified version of the ARIES/GEOS dynamical core coupled with a set of Mars physics packages to simulate the martian climate.

+[Naval Observatory Vector Astrometry Software (NOVAS)](https://github.com/jacobwilliams/NOVAS): integrated package of routines for computing various commonly needed quantities in positional astronomy, refactored by Jacob Williams.
+The package can provide, in one or two subroutine or function calls, the instantaneous coordinates of any star or planet in a variety of coordinate systems.

 [Nbody6++GPU - Beijing version](https://github.com/nbody6ppgpu/Nbody6PPGPU-beijing): N-body star cluster simulation code, by Rainer Spurzem and team.
 It is an offspring of Sverre Aarseth's direct N-body [codes](http://www.sverre.com/).

 [NEAT](https://github.com/rwesson/NEAT): calculates chemical abundances in photoionised nebulae, by Roger Wesson et al. It can propagate uncertainties and compensate for measurement biases affecting weak lines.